International Women’s Day 2026: Canberra

 Applications poured in from Canberra women working across business, science, advocacy, community leadership, the arts, public service and beyond - reinforcing just how many powerful, under-recognised stories are shaping this city every day.

-The women who were selected gathered at Offshoot Studio on a hot Friday afternoon in February for a photo session to help amplify those stories in the lead-up to IWD 2026.
+The women who were selected gathered at Offshoot Studio on a hot Friday afternoon in February for a photo session to help amplify their stories around IWD 2026.

 Jade – who has photographed global leaders including Hillary Clinton and Kamala Harris - donated her time and talent to the project.
 Each participant received professional portraits and visual assets to help support their work long after 8 March.